KaluDavid/TMP-week-4/README.md

 # Project on TMP-week-4
-A developed Page of a figma design
+A developed Page of Html tags in a tabular form
 <br />

 ## Built with